6 Lyncis

 6 Lyncis is a star in the northern constellation of Lynx, located approximately 179 light years from Earth.
 It is visible to the naked eye as a dim, orange-hued star with an apparent visual magnitude of 5.86.
 This object is moving away from the Earth with a heliocentric radial velocity of +40 km/s.
 It has a relatively high proper motion, traversing the celestial sphere at the rate of 0.341 arc seconds per annum.
+One exoplanet is known to orbit it.

 This is an aging giant star with a stellar classification of K0.5 IIIb Fe0.5, which indicates it has a mild overabundance of iron in its spectrum.
-At the age of 2.8 billion years old, it has exhausted the hydrogen at its core, causing it to evolve away from the main sequence.
-As a consequence, it has expanded to 5.2 times the radius of the Sun although it only has 1.46 times the Sun's mass.
-The star is radiating 14.9 times the luminosity of the Sun from its swollen photosphere at an effective temperature of 4,994 K. One sub-stellar companion has been identified.
+At 2.8 billion years old, it has exhausted the hydrogen at its core, causing it to evolve away from the main sequence.
+As a consequence, it has expanded to 5.12 times the radius of the Sun although it only has 1.37 times the Sun's mass.
+The star is radiating 14.2 times the luminosity of the Sun from its swollen photosphere at an effective temperature of 4,950 K.